jalotra/Udaan-MovieTicket-Hackerearth/README.md

     b) reserve-seat {screen-name} {row-number} {seats-to-book} <br />
     c) get-unreserved-seats {screen-name} {row-number} <br />
     d) suggest-contiguous-seats {screen-name} {number-of-contiguous-seats} {row-number} {preferred-starting-or-ending-seat-number} <br />
+3. Time Allowed : 2 hrs. <br />
 ### FAQ
 Q.) Is this tested enough ? <br />
 A.) No, it's not, I wasn't able to solve the contiguous part and don't exactly think that my implementation is correct.
-So use your brains etc., <br />this is just a reference implementation that may/maynot work.
+So use your brains etc., this is just a reference implementation that may/maynot work.

 Q.) Is OOPS needed ? <br />
 A.) I think so because they needed good engineering practices to be followed. <br />